NC State Extension

 Now more than ever, Extension plays a vital role in supporting agriculture and other sectors of the North Carolina economy through joint research and programming with counties and other public and private entities.
 Reactivating Extension research, programs and activities will reactivate North Carolina, county by county and citizen by citizen.
 Currently, 20% of North Carolina’s counties are conducting in-person Extension programming.

-Extension’s Count on Me NC campaign is helping restaurants, hotels and other businesses reopen safely through free online training in COVID-19 safety protocols.
-As of May 26, 2,000 restaurants and 20,000 restaurant workers have been certified, and more than 8,000 businesses in 64 counties have registered.
+The Count on Me NC campaign — a partnership between NC State Extension, the state of North Carolina and the state’s hospitality industry — is helping restaurants, hotels and other businesses reopen safely through free online training in COVID-19 safety protocols.
+As of Aug.
+3, more than 3,000 businesses across North Carolina are participating in Count on Me NC.

-Extension faculty and staff are prioritizing the reactivation of agricultural, nutrition and food-chain programming across the state and are establishing a phased approach to the reactivation of youth programming.
+Extension faculty and staff are prioritizing the reactivation of agricultural, nutrition and food-chain programming throughout the state and are establishing a phased approach to the reactivation of youth programming.

-To help create a safe and supportive work environment and assist our Extension county employees as they transition back to the office, we’ve worked with NC State University to develop an Extension County Center Return-to-Work Guide that presents COVID-19 safety protocols.
+To help create a safe and supportive work environment and assist our Extension county employees as they transition back to the office, Extension developed an Extension County Center Return-to-Work Guide that presents COVID-19 safety protocols.
 These protocols were developed based on guidance from the Centers for Disease Control and Prevention, the Occupational Safety and Health Administration, and the state of North Carolina.

 Campus-based Extension personnel can refer to NC State’s campus return-to-work guide at go.ncsu.edu/return-to-work.